...

 Benefits of Establishing Paternity

 For the child, knowing their father and accessing family medical histories and benefits are crucial.
-For mothers, it legitimizes the father’s responsibility and is a prerequisite for legal actions regarding child support, custody, or parenting time.
+As for mothers, it legitimizes the father’s responsibility and is a prerequisite for legal actions regarding child support, custody, or parenting time.
 For fathers, it formalizes their relationship with their child, allowing legal rights to care, custody requests, and access to the child’s records.

 Can a Father Take a Child if He Is Not on the Birth Certificate?
 Establishing Paternity for Unmarried Fathers